 Watching the movie “The Beach” with Leonardo DiCaprio, “The Beach,” which is actually Maya Bay, has been on our bucket list forever.
 When planning our Thailand honeymoon itinerary, this was the #1 thing on it.

 If you ask us now after visiting several times, there are better places to visit in Thailand.
-Don’t get us wrong, it is gorgeous, but you have to go early before it is crowded.
+Don’t get us wrong, it is gorgeous, but you must go early before it is crowded.

 There are tons of things to do in Koh Phi Phi, but getting out on a longtail boat to explore the nearby islands and amazing beaches is our favorite.
 This small cluster of islands has many stunning beaches and shallow lagoons surrounded by beautiful limestone cliffs.